Knowledge base

 andSecure boot

-in the VPS Cloud/VPS Lite offer. - It is not possible to migrate a file
+in the VPS Cloud / VPS Lite offer. - It is not possible to migrate a

 vmdk

-is used for virtualization. - With regard to the opening of ports, take note of this other guide.
+is used for virtualization. - Regarding port opening, refer to this other guide.

-- The configurations (vCPU / Ram / disk space) differ according to VPS offers, starting at 1 vCPU with very competitive prices - make your choice according to your needs; the evolution of a VPS Lite to a VPS Cloud is not yet automatic and reducing a subscribed offer is not possible.
+- The configurations (vCPU / RAM / disk space) vary depending on the VPS offers, starting at 1 vCPU with very competitive prices - make your choice according to your needs; the evolution from a VPS Lite to a VPS Cloud is not yet feasible automatically and it is not possible to reduce a subscribed offer.

-- The same Linux distributions & versions of Windows are available (Windows is not available on the smallest configurations).
+- The same Linux distributions and Windows versions are offered (Windows is not available on the smallest configurations).

-- On VPS Lite, the bandwidth is limited to 500 mbit/s and the SLA guaranteed + snapshots are not available.
+- On VPS Lite, bandwidth is limited to 500 mbit/s and guaranteed SLA + snapshots are not available.

 VPS Cloud / VPS Lite Linux